Bees Saal Baad (1962 film): Plot

-Later that night, Kumar sees Laxman, his servant arguing with a girl.
-Upon enquiring, Laxman explains that the man who was killed under the tree was none other than his sister's husband.
+Later that night, Kumar sees Laxman, his servant, arguing with a girl.
+When he inquires, Laxman explains that the man who was killed under the tree was none other than his sister's husband.
 Laxman used to give a signal from the roof (terrace) of the house occasionally to his fugitive brother-in-law, using the light from his lantern, after which that man would come to the house for supplies.
-Since the fugitive needed a coat, Laxman has stolen Kumar's coat and given it to him.
+Since the fugitive needed a coat, Laxman stole Kumar's coat and gave it to him.
 Obviously, the "spirit" had chanced upon the fugitive in the forest, mistaken him for Kumar, and killed him.
-Radha strongly urges Kumar to leave the village and go back to town, since a person wearing his coat was killed by the spirit.
-Kumar refuses to leave.
+Radha strongly urges Kumar to leave the village and go back to town, since a person wearing his coat was killed by the spirit, but Kumar refuses to leave.

 Ramlal forbids his niece Radha to meet Kumar, since tongues in the village have begun to wag.
-Also, says Ramlal, Kumar is the grandson of a rapist and two generations of his family have met violent deaths; Kumar himself has been marked out by the spirit.
+Also, says Ramlal, Kumar is the grandson of a rapist and two generations of his family have met violent deaths; Kumar himself has been marked by the spirit.
 Why get involved with him?
 Radha is deeply saddened after this conversation with her uncle.
 Seeing Radha so downcast, Ramlal tells her to call Kumar near the swamp where they will talk, and he will convince Kumar to leave the village.
 Kumar goes to the swamp, and the spirit tries to kill him, but he escapes.
 Radha finds out that the one who was pretending to be the spirit of the girl was none other than her uncle Ramlal.
-It was Ramlal's daughter who had been raped by Thakur, so he killed Thakur and Thakur's son and was trying to kill Thakur's grandson now.
+It was Ramlal's daughter who had been raped by Thakur, so he killed Thakur and Thakur's son and was trying to kill Thakur's grandson.
 Police arrive and persuade Ramlal to surrender himself.
 Kumar and Radha meet each other and have a happy ending.